ndelo/runback-puppet-bolt-node-executor/README.md

 - [PyYaml](https://github.com/yaml/pyyaml) (Can be installed with a 'pip install pyyaml')

 ## Features
-The plugin supports the following features:
+The plugin supports the following Bolt features:
 - SSH using passwords or keys
 - Pseudo tty support
 - WinRM over SSL or non-SSL transport